ppietris/vue-poll/README.md

   **custom_class (optional) (string)**
   Custom css class for the answer element

+- #### addAnswer (optional) (number) (default: 0)
+- 0 means user can not add any answer.
+- If you want user can add one or many answer, set any number for insertion limit.

 - #### showResults (optional) (boolean) (default: false) Set this to true to skip the voting and show the results of the poll